FlyAboveGrass/note/英语/文章/文章副本/Fears loom over India's 'Hong Kong' project on a remote island.md

 Environmentalists say there are also huge environmental costs of the project.

-Spread across 921 sq km (355.6 sq miles), around 80% of the Great Nicobar island is covered with rainforests, which are home to more than 1,800 animals and 800 flora species, many of which are ====endemic==.==
+Spread across 921 sq km (355.6 sq miles), around 80% of the Great Nicobar island is covered with rainforests, which are home to more than 1,800 animals and 800 flora species, many of which are ====endemic==.

 The federal environment ministry has said that only 130 sq km or 14% of the total area of the island will be cleared for the project – but that's still about 964,000 trees.
 Experts warn the actual number could be much higher.